waker-he/cs-learning-notes/cpp/cppcon/template/template.md

         - runtime performance
 - metafunctions
     - class template
+        - template instantiation process
+            1. find if there is any matching __partial specialization__
+            2. if not found, fall back to primary template
     - called by requesting public data members
     - use metafunction calls (possibly recursive), inheritance and aliasing to factor commonalities
     - pros over `constexpr` function
         - can have type result
-        - can have public members and `constexpr` functions
+        - can have public members and `constexpr` member functions
     - conventions
         - type result should be named `type`
         - value result should be named `value`